|Peer-reviewed||Experimental study||Cells, animals|

 “By mimicking confined migration, we’ve been able to explore its multifaceted effects on cancer aggressiveness,” says senior author Gabriel Ichim, who leads the Cancer Cell Death team at the Cancer Research Center of Lyon.
 “We’ve shown how the process boosts survival in cancer cells and makes them more prone to forming deadly metastases.”

 The authors add that these results may lead to additional studies of potential metastasis treatments, such as therapies that soften tumours to reduce mechanical stress on cancer cells, or that block IAPs.
 These include SMAC mimetics, which are currently being tested in clinical trials as a possible new treatment approach.

 eLife is a non-profit organisation created by funders and led by researchers.
 Our mission is to accelerate discovery by operating a platform for research communication that encourages and recognises the most responsible behaviours.
-We work across three major areas: publishing, technology and research culture.
-We aim to publish work of the highest standards and importance in all areas of biology and medicine, including Computational and Systems Biology and Immunology and Inflammation, while exploring creative new ways to improve how research is assessed and published.
-We also invest in open-source technology innovation to modernise the infrastructure for science publishing and improve online tools for sharing, using and interacting with new results. eLife receives financial support and strategic guidance from the Howard Hughes Medical Institute, the Knut and Alice Wallenberg Foundation, the Max Planck Society and Wellcome.
+We review selected preprints in all areas of biology and medicine, including Cancer Biology and Cell Biology, while exploring creative new ways to improve how research is assessed and published. eLife receives financial support and strategic guidance from the Howard Hughes Medical Institute, the Knut and Alice Wallenberg Foundation, the Max Planck Society and Wellcome.
 Learn more at https://elifesciences.org/about.

-To read the latest Computational and Systems Biology research published in eLife, visit https://elifesciences.org/subjects/computational-systems-biology.
+To read the latest Cancer Biology research published in eLife, visit https://elifesciences.org/subjects/cancer-biology.

-And for the latest in Immunology and Inflammation, see https://elifesciences.org/subjects/immunology-inflammation.
+And for the latest in Cell Biology, see https://elifesciences.org/subjects/cell-biology.